Polaroid Go review: Instant fun & convenience with a few small caveats

 A flimsy film shield

 Like the other Polaroid cameras, you only get eight shots per pack of film, which is fine.
 What I did find odd (and somewhat counterintuitive to the whole ‘instant’ promise) was the awkward film shield that rolls out on top of the photo after it’s printed, as well as the necessity to wait five seconds before pulling the print out of the slot.
-The film shield is just a thin sheet of dark plastic that rolls out with the picture to protect it from light.
+The film shield is just a thin sheet of gray plastic that rolls out with the picture to protect it from light.
 Though you are supposed to let the Polaroid develop in the dark, other instant cameras I’ve used do not require such a feature.
 You simply stuff the picture in your pocket as fast as possible.
 I’m not particularly fond of the shield as it felt that I might accidentally bend it.

 polaroid go test shots